 Building or repairing a lamp for your home is not hard to do.
 The principles are easy, and all you need is a screwdriver and a wire clipper.
 Measuring, a vision, and where to buy lamp parts helps the process move along faster.
 Keep three rules in mind before you start.

 - Start from the bottom and work to the top of the lamp.

 - Arrange screw nuts, necks, and spindles to secure each section of the lamp at a junction.

-The process is demonstrated here with a vintage-era Gonder lamp acquired several years ago.
-Finally, a shade was found, and I can build a new 1940s-style table lamp.
+The process is demonstrated here with a vintage Gonder lamp acquired several years ago.
+Finally, I found a shade, and I was ready to rewire my 1940s-style table lamp.

 - Dismantle the cord and parts of the lamp.

 - Measure the shade for correct harp size.

 - Reuse the socket because it is in good shape.

 - The cord is cracked, and a new cord has been ordered.

 2. Take Measurements